NCSU-Libraries/circa/README.md

 ### config/solr.yml

-Defines variables required to connect to your Solr index.
+Set variables required to connect to your Solr index.
+Locate **solr.example.yml**, save as **solr.yml**, and update values as follows:

 * **solr_host**: The host name of your active Solr 5 installation (default: 'localhost')
 * **solr_port**: The port on which your Solr instance is running (default: '8983')